christopherbauer/PowerSpec/README.md

 # PowerSpec

-### Wut
+### Environment Spec Check made easy with powershell!

-PowerSpec is a lightweight library of powershell scripts for testing machines via powershell.
-If you need to validate the server's base configuration, use PowerSpec to validate all of the settings needed for a successful deploy from CI to PreProduction to Production.
+PowerSpec is a lightweight library of powershell scripts for testing machine configuration via powershell.
+If you need to validate a server's base configuration, use PowerSpec to declare all of the settings needed for a successful deploy from CI to PreProduction to Production.

 ## Contributing to PowerSpec